Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Set the working folder

 The working folder is used to select the project in the workspace that needs to be built and run.
 If there are multiple projects in the workspace, we need to set the working folder before build and other commands are run.
 The path is set depending upon the project type.
 Once the working folder is set, the main project which is set as the working folder and its dependent projects are built and packaged.
+To set the path of the working folder, use the following command:

 - The path can be either relative to the workspace path or the absolute path of the project.